opsmate-ai/opsmate/docs/CLI/solve.md

                                   ""]
   --runtime-local-shell TEXT      Set shell_cmd (env: RUNTIME_LOCAL_SHELL)
                                   [default: /bin/bash]
-  -m, --model TEXT                Large language model to use.
-To list models
-                                  available please run the list-models
-                                  command.  [default: gpt-4o]
-  --tools TEXT                    Comma separated list of tools to use -r, --review                    Review and edit commands before execution -s, --system-prompt TEXT        System prompt to use -c, --context TEXT              Context to be added to the prompt.
-Run the
+  -r, --review                    Review and edit commands before execution -s, --system-prompt TEXT        System prompt to use -l, --max-output-length INTEGER
-                                  list-contexts command to see all the
-                                  contexts available.  [default: cli] -l, --max-output-length INTEGER
                                   Max length of the output, if the output is truncated, the tmp file will be printed in